 A Refreshed Return to an Original Classic

-A return to the original story and the classic game play system and style of the original Valkyria Chronicles paradoxically blasts a renewed breath of life in to the series.
+A return to the original story and the classic gameplay system and style of the original Valkyria Chronicles paradoxically blasts a renewed breath of life into the series.

-All the expected Valkyria elements are there such as the strategising system that the series is loved for and the game deliberately stays away from key elements which served to almost ruin the series such as the action RPG element of Valkyria Revolution.
+All the expected Valkyria elements are there such as the strategizing system that the series is loved for and the game deliberately stays away from key elements which served to almost ruin the series such as the action RPG element of Valkyria Revolution.
 That is Valkyria Chronicles 4 has gone back to the original formula and improved it:

-- Turn based tactical planning.
+- Turn-based tactical planning.

-- Real time movement.
+- Real-time movement.

-- Real time fighting.
+- Real-time fighting.

-This blend of game play mechanics is a formula worthy of Coca Cola and re-ignites the flames of passion for the game after SEGA almost ruined the series “New Coke” style.
+This blend of gameplay mechanics is a formula worthy of Coca Cola and re-ignites the flames of passion for the game after SEGA almost ruined the series, “New Coke” style.